-There was nobody behind the bar, I waited a good minute or two.
-One of the men who looked like he owed most of his physic to Carlton Breweries said “Want a drink mate”
+There was nobody behind the bar.
+I waited a good minute or two.
+One man who looked like he owed most of his physic to Carlton Breweries said “Want a drink, mate?”

 “Reckon I might die of thirst before e’s back then mate.?”

-“Now Ginger Ale” He started to look through the bar and the freezers for the soft drink.
+“Now Ginger Ale” He looked through the bar and the freezers for the soft drink.

 “What the fuck are you up to?”
 Standing behind the helpful wanna be bar man was a huge six-foot plus bar man with a number 5 hair cut.
 My helper stuttered some words about just helping and scooted back to his seat.
 The real barman completed my order.

-Much of the same long straight road to start, we stopped for Ali to take some photos before continuing on to Wentworth.
-On the way to Wentworth we drove into a town called Mildura, we decided our trip was a bit tight to stop and look around this time through.
+Much of the same long straight road to start.
+We stopped for Ali to take some photos before continuing on to Wentworth.
+On the way to Wentworth, we drove into a town called Mildura.
+We decided our trip was a bit tight to stop and look around this time, though.

-After pitching our tent we went to the information centre to see what we could do with our afternoon.
-We left with our arms laidened with pamphlets crossing the road to a pub opposite.
+After pitching our tent, we went to the information centre to see what we could do with our afternoon.
+We left with our arms ladened with pamphlets crossing the road to a pub opposite.
 We decided we would sit down and have a cold beer while going through all this stuff we’d picked up.

-Post beer we drove around to the lock in time to see three aluminium dinghies going in to it on their way down stream.
-The lock keeper later explained these guys camped three kilometres down stream and came up for a counter lunch, they had being doing this for a number of years.
+Post beer, we drove around to the lock in time to see three aluminium dinghies going in to it on their way downstream.
+The lock keeper later explained these guys camped three kilometres downstream and came up for a counter lunch.
+They had being doing this for several years.

 He said that navigation up the Darling was only good for about 40 kilometres North of Wentworth.

-After our discussion with the Lock Keeper we went to the old “Wentworth Goal” and the Museum across the road, both were interesting with the Museum having a huge collection of Riverboat photographs.
-We returned to the camp site to find two tents pitched hard up against ours.
-I constructed a tarpaulin wall between us and we settled down for a drink and dinner.
-I am afraid I am not tolerant of people who have to camp on your door step especially when you are in a large grounds with plenty of room.
+After our discussion with the Lock Keeper, we went to the old “Wentworth Gaol” and the Museum across the road.
+Both were interesting, with the Museum having an enormous collection of riverboat photographs.
+We returned to the campsite to find two tents pitched hard up against ours.
+I constructed a tarpaulin wall between us, and we settled down for a drink and dinner.
+I am afraid I am not tolerant of people who have to camp on your doorstep, especially when you are in a large campground with plenty of room.